sferguson12/dungeon-alchemist-post-processor/README.md

 Windows are set with Light and Sight Restriction set to Proximity with a default distance of 10 feet, and Proximity Threshold Attenuation is enabled.
-Windows are detected as being exactly 1 or 2 grid squares, having no sense restrictions.
+Windows are detected as being less than 2 grid squares, having no sense restrictions.
 To change the sight distance to something other than 10 feet, edit WindowTransformer.

 This will limit token vision through windows on either side until the token is within